magross/RoboRally/README.md

   - `START_GAME`
   - `CLOSE_CONNECTION`

 In the following, all of these message types will be explained in detail.
-If we are talking about strings, we assume that the character `|` is forbidden.
+If we are talking about strings, we assume that the character `|` is forbidden, and whitespace in the beginning and end is ignored.

 #### INTRODUCE